7 Places To Explore At The New Jersey Botanical Garden

 New Jersey Botanical Garden

-The 1920s Skylands Manor House was made to appear centuries old.
+The 1920s Skylands Manor House is made with stone quarried from the property.
 Photo Credit: New Jersey Botanical Garden

 Explore the 100-year-old Skylands Manor House